foldda/snappable/README.md

 In software engineering, a software component is a modular, independent, and reusable unit of software that encapsulates specific functionality, with well-defined interfaces for interaction with other components.
 Components simplify development by allowing systems to be assembled like building blocks, encouraging reusability, maintainability, and scalability.

 There are many successful products and real-world projects that have been built using software components and component-based software engineering, such as Netflix's microservice-based and composable architecture, and Shopify's reusable React components in its Polaris design system.
 However, components for these architectures and systems can only work in a company's specific domain, i.e., Netflix cannot use Shopify-developed components and vice versa.
-Truly generic software components that can collaborate across companies' domains hardly exist, because each company controls its data models behind its software modules, which are always dynamically changing, so it's difficult to define generic interfaces applicable to cross-company components for them to exchange data and collaborate[^1].
+This is because it's impractical for companies to adhere to "compatible" data models as they develop applications independently, and their applications are always evolving.

+For companies building software components that can work across different applications, there needs to be a general interface through which components can exchange data and collaborate, and the interface would be standardized and independent, immune from any changes to the application's business logic.
+Technically speaking, it means effective component-level interfacing without tight-coupling (being bound by the components' different data models).[^1]

 [^1]: Using middleware products to mitigate incompatible data models in the data communication is not an effective solution because 1) component-level interfacing is too fine-grained for using middleware, and 2) the data conversion logic inside the middleware ties the interface to the data models used at either end's communicating party, making it a high-maintenance, tight-coupling solution.
 Besides, a middleware-based solution ties the components to the middleware product, making the components product-dependent on the middleware.

-So, for companies building freely interchangeable "generic" software components, we need a mechanism that allows the components to flexibly interface with each other to exchange data, without being bound by their different data models (tight-coupling).

 ## A "Lego Joint" Inspiration